Offline Meta-Reinforcement Learning with Online Self-Supervision: Experimental Details

 \subsection{Environment Details}

 In this section, we describe the state and action space of each environment.
 We also describe how reward functions were generated and how the offline data was generated.

-\paragraph{\antplain} The \ant task consists of controlling a quadruped ``ant'' robot that can move in a plane.
+\paragraph{\antplain.} The \ant task consists of controlling a quadruped ``ant'' robot that can move in a plane.
 Following prior work ~\citep{rakelly2019efficient,dorfman2020offline}, the reward function is the dot product between the agent's velocity and a direction uniformly sampled from the unit circle.
 The state space is $\R^{20}$, comprising the orientation of the ant (in quaternion) as well as the angle and angular velocity of all 8 joints.
 The action space is $[-1, 1]^8$, with each dimension corresponding to the torque applied to a respective joint.
+The reward function is the negative absolute difference between the agent's x-velocity and a target velocity uniformly sampled from $[0, 3]$.

 The offline data is collected by running PEARL~\citep{rakelly2019efficient} on this meta RL task with 100 pre-sampled \footnote{To mitigate variance coming from this sampling procedure, we use the same sampled target velocities across all experiments and comparisons.
 We similarly use a pre-sampled set of tasks for the other environments.} target velocities.
-We terminate PEARL after 100 iterations, with each iteration containing at least 1000 new transitions.
+We terminate PEARL after 100 iterations, with each iteration consisting of collecting trajectories until at least 1000 new transitions have been observed.
+As discussed in \Cref{appsec:suboptimal-data}, this results in highly suboptimal data, enabling us to test how well the different methods can improve over the offline data.
 In PEARL, there are two replay buffers saved for each task, one for sampling data for training the encoder and another for training the policy and Q-function.
 We will call the former replay buffer the encoder replay buffer and the latter the RL replay buffer.
 The encoder replay buffer contains data generated by only the exploration policy, in which $\bz \sim \prior(\bz)$.
 The RL replay buffer contains all data generated, including both exploration and post-adaptation, in which $\bz \sim \enc(\bz \mid \bh)$.
 To make the offline dataset, we load the last 1200 samples of the RL replay buffer and the last 400 transitions from the encoder replay buffer into corresponding RL and encoder replay buffers for \mabbr.
-In the initial submission, we mistakenly stated that we used 1200 samples when in fact we used 1600 samples for each task.
-During the self-supervised phase, we add all new data to both replay buffers.